 5. No Adjustments

-As many as 45% of the survey respondents said they believe that if they claim their benefits early, when their full retirement age comes, those payments will increase.
+45% of the survey respondents said they believe that if they claim their benefits early, those payments will increase in amount once they reach full retirement age comes.

 The truth is that claiming your benefits early will reduce the monthly payments you’ll receive before and after you reach full retirement age.